 - No Minimum Deposit for Self-Directed Accounts.
 Like Ally Bank’s checking and savings accounts, Ally Invest’s self-directed accounts don’t have deposit minimums.
 That’s obviously great news for low-balance investors and a strong argument for Ally Invest’s inclusion on any first-time investor’s shortlist.

 - Relatively Low Trading Commissions for Self-Directed Accounts.
 Ally Invest’s self-directed trading commissions are quite low relative to some competing full-service brokerages.
-You won’t pay more than $4.95 for a stock trade here, even if you only buy and sell occasionally.
+You won’t pay more than $4.95 for a stock trade here, even if you only buy and sell occasionally, and Ally Invest offers access to more than 500 commission-free ETFs.
 Some brokerages charge twice as much per trade.

 - Solid Account Opening Bonus Offers.
 Ally Invest’s account opening bonus offers hold their own against top bank and brokerage account opening offers.
 Depending on how much you deposit, you could earn a bonus of up to $3,500 plus 90 days of commission-free trading (up to $500 in credits, or about 100 free trades).

 - Wide Range of Available Account Types.
-Ally Invest has a comprehensive lineup of account types: traditional self-directed brokerage accounts, a slew of retirement accounts, and specialized account types, such as forex/futures and managed portfolios.
+Ally Invest has a comprehensive lineup of account types: traditional self-directed brokerage accounts, a slew of retirement accounts, and specialized account types, such as forex/futures and the Cash-Enhanced Managed Portfolios.
 No matter your strategy or time horizon, you can probably find an account that suits your needs here.

 - Robust Customer Support.
 Ally Invest’s customer support team is available by phone and online chat 24 hours a day, seven days a week.
 This is a distinguishing feature of Ally Bank too.
 Most competing financial institutions limit customer support hours to business days, or close for 12 hours or longer overnight.